-- Wear tank tops to evening shows.
+- Don't wear tank tops to evening shows.

 - Play the tables in whatever you feel the most comfortable in.

-- If you do intend to play high-stakes games, there may be a business or smart casual dress code (check with the hotel concierge to make sure).
+- If you do intend to play high-stakes games, there may be a business or smart-casual dress code.
+Check with the hotel concierge to make sure.

 - Don't be intimidated by the nicer casinos, as most aren't picky when it comes to general casino floors.